-However, for more general cases, such as non-binary choice models with more than two levels of high-dimensional fixed effects, it has been known since \citeauthor{haberman_analysis_1974} (1974, Appendix B) that separation involving only categorical dummies (i.e., fixed effects) can be difficult to verify (also see \citealp{albert_existence_1984}, p.
+For more general cases, such as nonbinary outcome models with more than two levels of high-dimensional fixed effects, it has been known since \citeauthor{haberman_analysis_1974} (1974, Appendix B) that separation only involving categorical dummies (i.e., fixed effects) can be difficult to verify (see also \citealp{albert_existence_1984}, p.
 9.)
-To our knowledge, this problem has remained unresolved in the literature and \citet{abowd2002computing}'s method cannot be used to solve the problem for general cases either.\footnote{Note that we can still detect cases in which a single fixed effect induces separation or if there is separation involving only two levels of fixed effects.
-The case we can not as easily detect is if there is a linear combination involving three or more levels of fixed effects and which also do not involve any of the non-fixed effect regressors.
+To our knowledge, this problem has remained unresolved in the literature and \citet{abowd2002computing}'s method cannot be used to solve the problem for general cases either.\footnote{Abowd's method can still be used to detect separation involving only one or two levels of fixed effects, but not separation involving three or more levels of fixed effects, or separation also involving the non-fixed effect regressors.
 In addition, it is worth clarifying that neither perfect collinearity between fixed effects nor separation involving only the fixed effects (by Proposition \ref{Prop3}) poses an issue for identification of the non-fixed effect parameters.
-However, separation can affect an estimation algorithm's ability to reach convergence, the speed at which it converges, and even whether it converges to the correct estimate.} Thus, unless we have a non-binary choice model with either one or two levels of fixed effects, we require a different method for detecting separation.\footnote{One possible method is the one discussed in \citet{clarkson_computing_1991} on p.
+However, separation can affect an estimation algorithm's ability to reach convergence, the speed at which it converges, and even whether the algorithm converges to the correct estimate values.} Thus, unless we have a nonbinary outcome model with either one or two levels of fixed effects, we require a different method for detecting separation.\footnote{One possible method is the one discussed in \citet{clarkson_computing_1991} on p.
 424, which allows estimation to proceed without precautions and iteratively drops any observations that appear to be converging to a boundary value.
-The algorithm we describe later on this Appendix could be used in conjunction with this approach.
+The algorithm we describe later in this Appendix could be used in conjunction with this approach.
 However, as \citet{clarkson_computing_1991} note, this method is not guaranteed to detect separation accurately.
 Furthermore, in our own implementations, we have noted that removing separated observations mid-estimation generally leads to slower convergence.
 Yet another problem arises if ``cluster-robust'' standard errors are used.
-In that case, the algorithm of \citet{correia_singletons_2015} must also be repeatedly applied in order to determine that correct number of non-singletons clusters that are left as additional separated observations are removed.
-Otherwise, statistical significance will tend to be overstated.} Noting that a Logit model can be transformed into a Poisson model by adding a fixed effect (as we discuss next), the same is also true for binary choice models with more than one fixed effect.
+In that case, the algorithm of \citet{correia_singletons_2015} must also be repeatedly applied in order to determine that the correct number of non-singletons clusters that are left as additional separated observations are removed.
+Otherwise, statistical significance will tend to be overstated.} Noting that a logit model can be transformed into a Poisson model by adding a fixed effect (as we discuss next), the same is also true for binary outcome models with more than one fixed effect.